Linearizing Algebraic Matroids: The Wild World of Characteristic

-We see that the $p$th powers in the generators are distributed differently, so the Jacobian construction produces a different linear matroid.
-For example,

-so we have the linear relation $\d y_6 = 0$. \end{example} Bollen--Draisma--Pendavingh \cite{BDP} defined the ``Frobenius flock'' of a $k$-algebraic representation $M(P)$ to be the collection of linear matroids obtained by applying the Jacobian construction to the ideals $P_{{\bf a},{\bf b}}$, as ${\bf a}$ and ${\bf b}$ vary in all possible ways.
-Although this seems like an unwieldy object, they prove a series of striking results about Frobenius flocks, among them that the Frobenius flock is an invariant of $M(P)$ and that it has a finite description.
-Frobenius flocks are yet another example of the beautiful interplay between algebra, linear algebra, and combinatorics, and how even a ``failed'' construction can give rise to beautiful new mathematics.
+Since we know that the non-Pappus matroid is not $k$-representable for any field $k$, this approach, suggested by Lindström \cite{L85}, is inherently limited.
+Nonetheless, by considering all of the ways of applying Frobenius powers to the coordinates of our ambient space, we collect an assortment of imperfect linearizations, which we can think of as blurry snapshots of the original algebraic matroid.
+The set of linear matroids obtained in this way is a ``matroid flock.''
+In \cite{BDP}, Bollen, Draisma, and Pendavingh prove a series of striking results about matroid flocks, among them that the matroid flock is an invariant of $M(P)$ and that it has a finite description.
+Matroid flocks are yet another example of the beautiful interplay between algebra, linear algebra, and combinatorics, and how even a ``failed'' construction can give rise to beautiful new mathematics.